Coronavirus In Africa: See Number Of Confirmed Cases So Far

 More cases and fatalities have been recorded across the globe as African countries and other parts of the world grapples with the coronavirus (COVID-19) pandemic.

-Concise News understands that Italy has recorded more than 9,000 deaths from the virus, more than anywhere else in the world, followed by Spain at 5,138 deaths, according to the Johns Hopkins tally.
+Concise News understands that Italy has recorded more than 11,000 deaths from the virus, more than anywhere else in the world, followed by Spain at over 7,ooo deaths, according to the Johns Hopkins tally.

-Meanwhile, the US lead as far as the highest number of confirmed cases of coronavirus is concerned in the world.
-While the US has 104,000 known cases, Italy and China follow with more than 86,000 and over 81,000 respectively.
+The US lead as far as the highest number of confirmed cases of coronavirus is concerned in the world.
+While the country has 104,000 known cases, Italy and China follow with more than 86,000 and over 81,000 respectively.

 Refresh this page for update.